Funeral costs in the UK

 The research found that the average cost of a funeral director’s charges is £2,750.
 Note, this figure refers to the funeral director fees, rather than the total cost of a cremation or burial funeral.
 Of course, your exact costs will depend on the choices you make, such as how many limousines you wish to hire, and the type of coffin material you want, but the figure of £2,750 is an average and takes all such decisions into account.
 There is also some regional variation in price; according to the research, Bradford has the lowest average funeral director charges at £1,129, compared to £4,050 in London.

 How to find a funeral director

 Understandably, organising a funeral can be emotionally difficult, but with a bit of research you can find the right funeral director at the right price.
 If the deceased was living in a care home, the staff may be able to recommend a good funeral director based on their experience.
 You could also consider recommendations from family, friends and faith leaders.
 Your funeral director should ideally be a member of the National Association of Funeral Directors (NAFD) or the National Society of Allied and Independent Funeral Directors (SAIF), which means they will follow specific codes of practice.
 It’s sensible to contact more than one company so you can compare funeral costs.

 Cremation costs versus burials

-In the table below are illustrative figures for third party burial costs.
+In the table above the average regional costs are illustrative figures for third party burial costs.
 Remember these are averages, and even within the regions shown there can be big variations in price, depending on the cemetery chosen.
-For example, in some areas of Greater London, a burial could cost you as much as £13,739 – well above the London average.
+For example, in some areas of Greater London, a burial funeral could cost you as much as £11,064 – well above the London average.
 This regional variation in funeral prices is due to the local cost of burials and the number of crematoria available.
-Overall, 77% of funerals in the UK are cremations, while 23% are burials2.
+Overall, around 78% of funerals in the UK are cremations, while 22% are burials.